officialparishjain/UserManagementSystem/README.md

 This implementation demonstrates a basic setup for a REST API controller in Spring Boot, but it can be expanded upon and customized based on specific requirements for the User Management System.

-**Services**: The services layer contains the business logic of the application.
+_**Services**:_ The services layer contains the business logic of the application.
 It receives requests from the controller, performs necessary computations or data manipulations, and interacts with the repository layer to access data.

-**Repository:** The repository layer is responsible for interacting with the database.
+_**Repository:**_ The repository layer is responsible for interacting with the database.
 It uses Spring Data JPA to perform CRUD (create, read, update, delete) operations on entities.

+# Database Design
-# Database Design: I have used ArrayList as DataBase
+I have used ArrayList as DataBase